HealthSamurai/documentation/modules-1/aidbox-forms/aidbox-ui-builder-alpha/form-creation/how-to.md

   - valueString: John Smith
 ```

+We are interested in next values from it.

+- `encounter reference` - will be common with our form
+- `questionnaire` - unique Questionnaire's identifier
+- item's `linkId` - will be used to extract an answer.

 We need to build FHIR Search Query to find this response.
-We will use several filter criteria for this
+We will use several filter criteria for this:

-- `status` = completed - we need completed forms only
+- `status = completed`
-- `questionnaire` - canonical link to 1st questionnare
+- `questionnaire`
-- `encounter` - which will be given at the end
+- `encounter`

 > We can use Aidbox REST Console to debug this query